dcdpr/data-integrity-schnorr-secp256k1/notebook_examples/README.md

 # Jupyter Notebook Examples

-This set of jupyter notebooks act as a proof of concept implementation for the Data Integrity Schnorr Secp256k1 2024 Signature Suite specification.
+This set of jupyter notebooks act as a proof of concept implementation for the Data Integrity Schnorr Secp256k1 2025 Signature Suite specification.

-The implementations have been created primarily with the [buidl-python](https://github.com/buidl-bitcoin/buidl-python) bitocin library from Jimmy Song.
+The implementations have been created primarily with the [buidl-python](https://github.com/buidl-bitcoin/buidl-python) bitcoin library from Jimmy Song.

 # Prerequisites